OGKevin/ultra-boost/README.md

 * Use a virtual machine as a runner.
 * Move away from BuildKit and use "plain ci" with volume sharing as caching solution.

+All the above mentioned solutions have drawbacks that I do not like.

 ## Debugging

 Every engineer has their own preferred way on how they would like to debug applications.
-The application is not restricted by OS.
-Engineers can pretty much chose how they want to debug.
+The application is not restricted by OS / OS specific, which means that engineers can pretty much chose how they want to debug.
 E.g. by using their IDE, using remote debug etc.

 If they would like to debug inside the container using remote debug, a new `debug` target must be added to